 Developing candidates to become suitable leadership successors.

 Retaining leaders and succession candidates long enough to ensure that key positions will be successfully filled according to plan.

-While these challenges would threaten to hamper the success of any succession plan's implementation, rather than fixating on planning for its own sake, it is more effective to focus on the developmental aspects of succession - as succession development.
+These challenges would threaten to hamper the success of any succession plan's implementation.
+It is more effective to focus on the developmental aspects of succession - as succession development.
 Shifting the focus to development enables employers to integrate succession planning practices with their greater talent development strategies.
-Such talent development strategies suited to securing a talent pool of capable succession candidates include employee career development programs and mentoring programs.
+Talent development strategies suited to securing a talent pool of capable succession candidates include employee career development programs and mentoring programs.

-Rather than viewing succession planning in a vacuum - apart from the rest of the organization's talent development activities - employers can address the primary challenges to succession by facilitating programs that are designed to enable employee development and improve employee retention in their own right.
+Rather than viewing succession planning strategies in a vacuum, employers can address the primary challenges to succession.
+This is done by facilitating programs that are designed to enable employee development and improve employee retention in their own right.

 The challenges of succession planning have their solutions in talent development.
 With a well-developed talent pool, employers can plan for success in succession.